Batuan, Bohol: Welfare

 All barangays have their day care centers where services are provided by daycare workers on a regular basis, a program financially supported by the LGU aside from other programs like supplemental feeding, emergency assistance, and burial assistance.

 The Municipal Health Office (MHO) is staffed by one doctor, five midwives, a nurse, a medical (laboratory) technologist, a sanitary inspector, and a dentist who reports only twice a week due to budget constraints.
 A team of Barangay Health Workers has been organized in all barangays to help facilitate and speed up the delivery of basic health services even in the remote areas.
 There are only three Barangay Health stations in the whole area.
-An ambulance is on stand-by for emergency uses.
+Several ambulance are on stand-by as well as MDRRMO trucks for emergency and general use.
+Heavy and farm equipment are also now available in the municipality and may be lent by private constituents for certain agricultural and other purposes.

 Protective services

 For the maintenance of peace and order in the area, the LGU has a local PNP station headed by a police chief with ten (10) junior PNP personnel, equipped with some high-powered firearms and two patrol cars.
 The local PNP force is assisted in this regard by tanod members of each composite barangay as far as law and order are concerned at barangay level.
-The LGU however has neither existing or available personnel nor equipment for fire protection purposes.
+The LGU also has an existing fire truck and some fire protection equipment.
+A fire station is currently under construction.